“You’re alive.” A balding, short man exclaimed, peering up at me from beneath the top bunk my limp body sunk into.

 “This track is known for being really slippery.”
 The women cautioned, and I remembered reading that I should avoid this particular area in inclement weather.

-The couple left the cabin.
-I was relieved; I didn’t want to crawl out of my sleeping bag until they left.
+I was relieved when they left; I didn’t want to crack the seal of my sleeping bag with others around.
 I smelt like a dead animal laying in a bed of rotten spinach.
 3 days of working out 6-13 hours a day without showering or deodorant in the humid heat of New Zealand cooked up a real spicy brew.

-The trail serpentined, swerving across the river many times requiring a great deal of focus.
-The stream was not particularly high, so I moved quickly, passing the couple and continuing on ahead of them, scrambling and hop-scotching my way through the river valley.
-I would be at the same hut as them that night if I only went ten miles, so I threw out a quick hello, and continued on.
+The route curved like a serpentine, swerving across the river many times requiring a great deal of focus.
+I moved quickly, passing the couple and continuing on past them, scrambling and hop-scotching my way through the valley.
+We would be at the same hut that night if I cut back miles, so I dropped a quick hello, and continued on.

-The route is a rib cage of roots, wrapped around mud and rocks.
-At one point, I prepared to descend the path to the river, and I slipped and flipped over myself like a pancake that thought it was a slinky.
+The route was a rib cage of roots, wrapping around mud and stones guts.
+At one point, I prepared to descend a steep section, and I slipped and flipped over myself like a pancake that thought it was a slinky.
 My head rolled under my feet as they flew through the air above me.
 I laid in the dirt for a moment waiting for any new pain to arise, but it didn’t.

 I needed this to be true.

-Leaving the hut, I began the steep climb for the apex of my experience that day.
-A large mountain with two summits stood in between myself and the next hut and I intended to conquer it without any friction of caos.
+A substantial mountain with 2 summits stood as the only obstacle between myself and the next hut and I intended to conquer it without any friction of chaos.

 The dirt disappeared as I gained elevation, replaced with sharp uneven boulders that were sand papery to the touch.
-These boulder fields required you to pin ball your path vertically on top of whatever rocks looked sturdy enough, like one of those old choose your own adventure books.
-I employed my rock hopping method I use on the Washington coast, jumping meticulously, shoving my feet in between two rocks to avoid slipping and keeping my weight distributed between the two for less chance of the rocks moving.
+These boulder fields required me to pin ball my path vertically on top of whatever rocks looked sturdy enough, like one of those old choose your own adventure books.
+I employed my rock hopping method I use on the Washington coast, jumping meticulously, shoving my feet in between boulders to avoid slipping.

-The rock field petered out eventually, and I found myself in a grassy, steep meadow below the first summit.
-The wind blew in a mild fashion, and I laughed to myself; how silly it was for me to be worried about this weather-
+The rock field dissipated eventually, and I found myself in a grassy, steep meadow below the first summit.
+A breeze wafted in a mild fashion, and I laughed ; how silly for me to be worried about this weather.

 Offended- The wind picked up, and the sky began to breath, blowing its wrath over the mountain, submitting all trees and plants to bend to its overpowering will.